 Well, we have reviewed the overall state and tendencies of eCommerce market as well as the main things to consider before starting an eCommerce business.
 Now, let’s turn to the technical side of creating an eCommerce website.

 Using eCommerce website builders, why not?

 If you decided to develop an eCommerce website, a question which will inevitably rise is "Which technology stack to choose?"
 There are two main options - to use an eCommerce SaaS platform or build a fully customized eCommerce site from scratch.
 Both of them may be right, depending on situation.

 The eCommerce platforms, like Shopify, Magento and WordPress, provide a wide set of features and customization options.
 Such platforms allow creating eCommerce sites quickly and help handle the tech stuff, e.g. designing, hosting, payment gateway integration, marketing, etc. According to the researches, in 2013 SaaS platforms accounted for 44% of eCommerce software spendings and they are gaining traction.
 By 2019, this share will rise to more than 66%.

-If you have an ambitious development plans, if you want to offer your customers a unique experience and if you are going to scale your eCommerce business in the future, it can make sense to code it from scratch.
-In this case, if you do not have enough skills by yourself, you’d better go with a good custom web development company.
+So if you have ambitious development plans, aim to offer a unique customer experience, and plan to scale your eCommerce business, it may be worthwhile to code it from scratch.
+In this case, if you lack the skills, you may want to consider hiring a reputable custom web development company.

 How to build an eCommerce website from scratch?